For the World's Greatest Teas

 Japanese Green Teas: sencha, Bancha, Houghi Cha & Genmaicha.

 The best loose Japanese tea is picked by hand, steamed and then dried over a charcoal fire.
-Many, being partially grown in the shade are especially healthy.
+Most is harvested using mechanical shears which gives the bushes, planted in long rows, their characteristic arched shape.

 The most expensive loose Japanese green tea is still picked by hand.